 Spanish reflexive pronouns chart and placement

-Reflexive pronouns in Spanish are used to make clear who is affected by the verb in a sentence.
-Let’s illustrate this with an example; in the sentence “Yo me baño todos los días“, I am saying that I myself take soap and other things to bathe, that is, the action of “bathing” affects me; On the other hand, if I said “Ellos se bañaron cuando llovía“, then it would mean that the activity of “bathing” affected them or that they did that themselves somehow.
+Reflexive pronouns will tell us who is affected by the verb in a sentence.
+Let’s illustrate this with an example; in the sentence “Yo me baño todos los días“, I am saying that I myself take soap and other things to bathe, that is, the action of “bathing” affects me; on the other hand, if I said “Ellos se bañaron cuando llovía“, then it would mean that the activity of “bathing” affected them or that they did that themselves somehow.

-It is important that you know that not all verbs in the language have a reflexive form, so this type of pronouns will not be used in all sentences.
-Also, note that each personal pronoun has its corresponding reflexive pronoun, as shown in the chart above.
-If we replace the reflexive pronoun with another that does not correspond to the personal pronoun, then the reflexive pronoun will become an indirect object pronoun, for example:
+It is important to notice that not all verbs in the language have a reflexive form, so this type of pronouns will not be used for all verbs or in all situations.
+Also, remember that each personal pronoun has its corresponding reflexive pronoun, as shown in the chart above.
+If we replace the reflexive pronoun with another one that does not correspond to the personal pronoun, then the reflexive pronoun will become an indirect object pronoun, for example: